aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Lielākais koka stumbra diametrs analīzes šūnā (1 ha)

-**Procedure:** Most of EGVs that describe forests are spatially restricted to areas outside of clearcuts and dead stands.
-The mask for this is created using a combination of the [State Forest Service's
+**Procedure:** Most EGVs describing forests are spatially restricted to areas outside of clearcuts and dead stands.
+This mask is created using a combination of the [State Forest Service's
 State Forest Registry](#Ch04.01) land category 12 and 14, and [The Global Forest Watch](#Ch04.09) pixels classified as lost tree canopy cover since 2020 (raster layer matching input, presence = 1, absence = 0).

-This EGV was prepared based on the information of the largest tree diameter per inventoried forest stand - [State Forest Service's State Forest Registry](#Ch04.01).
-As values in this attribute had some impossible extreme values, they were limited to the nearest integer showing only minimal accumulation in histogram.
+This EGV is prepared based on the information of the largest tree diameter per inventoried forest stand - [State Forest Service's State Forest Registry](#Ch04.01).
+Values in this attribute have some impossible extreme values.
+We chose to limit them to the nearest integer showing only minimal accumulation in histogram.

 <img src="./Figures/Histogramms/hist_egv292.png" width="80%" />

-Resulting values at polygon geometries were rasterised with the workflow `egvtools::polygon2input()`, restricting to pixels outside the clearcut mask.
-No background values were assigned during rasterization.
-The resulting layer was then aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating maximum value.
-After the aggregation, cells with no forest information were filled with value 0.
+Resulting values at polygon geometries are rasterised with the workflow `egvtools::polygon2input()`, restricting to pixels outside the clearcut mask.
+No background values are assigned during rasterisation.
+The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating maximum value.
+After the aggregation, cells with no forest information are filled with value 0.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.